SAP-samples/teched2023-IN265/exercises/ex1/README.md

 ![Pic 20](../../images/ex1-20.png)

-21. Switch back to the other tabe / the broker level tab and go to your queue and click on Summary
+21. Switch back to the other tab / the broker level tab and go to your queue and click on Summary

 ![Pic 21](../../images/ex1-21.png)